wp-plugins/projectmanager/readme.txt

 * dataset sorting by any form field
 * import and export of datasets from/to CSV file
 * hook projects into user profile
+* show multiple projects on the same page (there are some limitations)

 [Randy Hoyt](http://randyhoyt.com/) created a [Screencast](http://randyhoyt.com/wordpress/snippets/) on the usage of ProjectManager.
 Thanks a lot.